asengupta/avishek.net/_posts/2021-04-29-inverse-function-theorem-implicit-function-theorem.md

 usemathjax: true
 tags: ["Vector Calculus", "Linear Algebra", "Theory", "Mathematics"]
 ---
-We discussed this theorem at the end of the article on [Lagrange Multipliers]({% post_url 2021-04-24-vector-calculus-lagrange-multipliers%}), with some hand-waving too justify the linear behaviour on manifolds in arbitrary $$\mathbb{R}^N$$.
+We discussed the **Implicit Function Theorem** at the end of the article on [Lagrange Multipliers]({% post_url 2021-04-24-vector-calculus-lagrange-multipliers%}), with some hand-waving to justify the linear behaviour on manifolds in arbitrary $$\mathbb{R}^N$$.

-This article delves a little deeper to develop some more intuition on the Implicit Function Theorem, but starts with its more specialised relative, the Inverse Function Theorem.
+This article delves a little deeper to develop some more intuition on the Implicit Function Theorem, but starts with its more specialised relative, the **Inverse Function Theorem**.
 This is because it is easier to start with reasoning about the Inverse Function Theorem.

-## Existence of Function Inverses
+## Inverse Functions
 ### Monotonicity in One Dimension

 Let's start with a simple motivating example.
 We have the function $$f(x)=2x: x \in \mathbb{R}^n$$.
 This gives a value, say $$y$$, given an $$x$$.
 We desire to find a function $$f^{-1}$$ which is the inverse of $$f^{-1}$$, i.e., given a $$y$$, we wish to recover $$x$$.
 Mathematically, we can say: